JohnDev19/Markdown-Editor/README.md

 # Markdown Editor

-A simple Markdown editor that allows users to format text some various tools.
+A simple Markdown editor that allows users to format text with some tools.

 ![Screenshot](IMG_20241116_091254.jpg)